Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Analyzing the Simulations

 \subsection{VELA Simulations}

 The VELA simulation suite consists of 34 hydro-cosmological zoom-in simulations of galaxies, typically evolved to $z \sim 1$, with halo masses in the range of $\sim \!
 10^{11}-10^{12} \Msun$ at $z \sim 2$ \citep[][]{ceverino14, zolotov15, ceverino16a, ceverino16b, mandelker17}.
 The simulations are run with the Adaptive Refinement Tree (ART) code \citep[][]{kravtsov97,kravtsov03,ceverino09}, which accurately follows the evolution of a gravitating $N$-body system and Eulerian gas dynamics using an AMR scheme.
 The maximum AMR resolution of the simulations is $17.5-35 \pc$ in physical units at all times.
 In addition to gravity and hydrodynamics, the simulations incorporate the physics of gas and metal cooling, UV-background photoionization, stochastic star formation, gas recycling, stellar winds and metal enrichment, thermal feedback from supernovae \citep[][]{ceverino10,ceverino12}, and feedback from radiation pressure \citep[][]{ceverino14}.
+The dark matter particles have a mass of $8.3 \times 10^{4} M_{\odot}$ and stellar particles are formed with a minimum mass of $10^{3} M_{\odot}$.
 For further details on the simulation method and the VELA simulation suite in general, see \citet[][]{ceverino10, ceverino14, zolotov15, mandelker17}.